samuncler/Forth83/README.md

-# Forth83
+## Forth-83

+Details on the kinds of systems of this standard are [here](https://forth-standard.org/systems).

-The Forth 1983 dialect for embedded systems
+### The Forth 1983 dialect for embedded systems

 * F83 (Forth 83 Model implementation, 16Bit) by Henry Laxen and Mike Perry, 1984
 * 8080, 8086, and 68000 distributions